 - Medium businesses = 14.3p to 14.7p per kWh unit charge and standing charge of 23p to 27p per day

-While the above average figures are only a guide, they at least give some idea of what to look out for when comparing quotes.
+While the above-average figures are only a guide, they at least give some idea of what to look for when comparing quotes.

 Most business electricity contracts mean that companies can only move to a new deal in the renewal window.
-This is normally about 6 months before the existing contract is up.
+This usually is about six months before the existing contract is up.
 Once you enter this window, your current supplier should send out an offer to renew your deal.
-Be warned though - these new terms are often not competitive!
+Be warned, though - these new terms are often not competitive!
 Therefore, it makes sense to look around to compare them against other suppliers.
 Comparing business electricity deals can be done in a few simple steps:

 – Approach business energy suppliers for quotes

 - Select which tariff best suits your businesses requirements

 - Apply to the new supplier for the contract in question